As you begin planning for the holidays, carefully consider the pros and cons of using a layaway program for your shopping needs.

 Layaway gives us an opportunity to secure items that are in high demand during the holidays.
 If you’re lucky, you may come across a good deal.
 In any case, you’ll rest easy knowing you won’t have to worry about availability later on.

-They differ by store, but most programs have fees.
+Most layaway programs include fees and will vary by shop.
 Stores may have a non-refundable setup fee typically ranging from $5 to $10.
 Additional fees may include fees for restocking items or canceling your purchase; these usually range from $5 to $25.

-Though you have the comfort of knowing you’ve secured your item, the item is locked in at the current price.
-If a better deal comes around, retailers will likely not adjust your balance to reflect the promotional price.
+Though you have the comfort of knowing you’ve secured your item, the item is being locked in at the current price.
+If a better deal comes around, retailors will likely not adjust your balance to reflect the promotional price.

-Layaway, like credit, is convenient but allows us to spend money we don’t currently have.
-You’re left to wonder whether spending so much on the holidays is really in our best interest in the long run.
+Layaway like credit is convenient but allows us to spend money we don’t currently have.
+You’re left to wonder whether spending so much on the holidays is really in your best interest in the long run.

 As you now know, there’s a lot to think about when deciding whether or not layaway is right for you.
 Always read the fine print and carefully weigh your options before making a decision.
 Remember, if you wish to avoid paying interest, fees, and overspending, you always have the options of saving up instead.
 It’s never too late to start.